 From our inception through the end of our 2012 fiscal year, our primary operations involved licensing in connection with the development, manufacturing, and marketing of products based on our patented display and encryption technologies only.
 However, since then, our primary operations include the development, acquisition, licensing, and enforcement of patented technologies in several different fields that are either owned or controlled by the Company or one of our wholly owned subsidiaries.
-In Greek mythology, ITUS is the God of protection.
-Because a substantial portion of our business now includes the protection of our own patent rights, and the protection of patent rights on behalf of inventors, small companies, and other third parties, our Board believes that the name "ITUS Corporation" better reflects our current business and mission.
+Accordingly, our Board believes that the Company should better align its corporate name with our current business and mission to develop, acquire, license and enforce of patented technologies that are either owned or controlled by the Company or one of our wholly owned subsidiaries.
+The Board believes that "ITUS Corporation" better reflects our current business and mission.